fortes/enfield/README.md

 - Support Jekyll-style pagination
 - Add support for `post_url` included in Jekyll
 - Make nested includes actually work
-- Use pygments for code highlighting w/ Marked's async API
 - Includes can use markdown
 - Removed Textile support (need to find a better library)
 - Support the `permalink` config property to match Jekyll's permalink paths